Published 10 Feb 2023

 Though digital framing inspection checklists can seem intimidating, it’s actually quite easy to incorporate paper documents into a digital workflow.
 Since engineering layouts, design plans, and data sheets are usually given to the inspector as paper documents, this can be an issue for those unconvinced of the benefits of using a digital checklist.

 Luckily, inspectors can either scan or snap a photo of a paper document to add to their inspection or convert it into digital form.
 As for finding the information they need, inspectors can jump to any page of the framing inspection checklist with a single tap or click.
 No need to go through an endless amount of papers just to check that one thing.

 Inspectors also won’t have to worry about typing up reports at the end of the day since inspection reports are automatically generated and can be shared with or sent to multiple people via email.

-With SafetyCulture (formerly iAuditor), repetitive tasks are made more efficient with repeating sections and checklist items which can be easily duplicated. iAuditor also helps you:
+With SafetyCulture, repetitive tasks are made more efficient with repeating sections and checklist items which can be easily duplicated.
+SafetyCulture also helps you:

-- Mark problem areas digitality with annotated photos
+- Mark problem areas digitally with annotated photos

 - Assign corrective actions to anyone instantly